vinceumo/todo/Article.md

   - `keyName`: name of the key we want to create/update (`'todoLocalStorage'`).
   - `keyValue`: value we want to give the key you are creating/updating (`JSON.stringify(this.todoLists)`).

 We want now to use this method every time we update the values of our todos or lists.
-Vue allow us to react to data changes with the `watch` option.
-Every time with have a change in our `todoLists` we want to call our `updateTodoLocalStorage` method.
-As our object have nested values, we want to detect changes inside this values.
+Vue allows us to react to data changes with the `watch` option.
+Every time we have a change in our `todoLists` we want to call our `updateTodoLocalStorage` method.
+As our object has nested values, we want to detect changes inside this values.
 We can pass `deep: true` to do so.

 ```js
 var app = new Vue({